By Aparna joshi Mar. 19, 2018

 Years before plastic became pervasive, you went to buy ration swinging a cloth bag.
 The local butcher wrapped up your mutton in yesterday’s newspaper.
 But plastic adapted itself like a shape-shifting hydra to suit our urban needs.

-lastic used for packaging is – with effect from Gudi Padwa – contraband in Maharashtra.
+lastic used for packaging is contraband in Maharashtra.
 The ban commenced on June 23, 2018.

-With the development, life is suddenly full of complications for at least three generations that grew up in Urbs Prima in Indis.
-Existential questions ranging from, “Will the little plastic tripod on the Domino’s pizzas be done away with?” to “Is it still okay to wrap the used sanitary napkin in those bright green plastic thingies they come in?” have been anxiously doing the rounds.
+With the development, life was suddenly full of complications for at least three generations that grew up in Urbs Prima in Indis.
+Existential questions ranging from, “Will the little plastic tripod on the Domino’s pizzas be done away with?” to “Is it still okay to wrap the used sanitary napkin in those bright green plastic thingies they come in?” had been anxiously doing the rounds.

 The state government’s second serious effort to let the metropolis’ lungs breathe is laudable no doubt, even if riddled with implementation problems.
 When the Mithi choked on the regurgitated plastic discarded by apathetic citizens in 2005, the administration’s decision to ban the 20 micron carry-away plastic bags was met with derision.
 Catch us if you can, said the macchiwala and the sabziwala.
 The grahak, so long inured to walking hands-free to the market and returning with bulging plastic bags looking like a teenager after a Forever 21 sale, couldn’t care less.